HansRafael/4-phrase/README.md

 4-Phrase is a powerful API designed for fetching word meanings from various online sources, including Urban Dictionary and Oxford Dictionary.
 Dive into the world of words and expressions with ease!

+## Deployment 🚀
+This project is deployed on [Render](https://render.com/), and you can access the API via [https://four-word.onrender.com](https://four-word.onrender.com) url.

+If you want to explore it out, go to [Swagger](https://four-word.onrender.com/docs) and test the API directl in your browser.

 ## Project Structure 🌳

 ```